brandon-robertson-dev/MERN-Full-Stack-APP-T3A2/README.md

 <details>
   <summary>Click to expand!</summary>

-Robert is a new Developer studying Ruby on Rails looking to find a mentor or other new developers to connect with on a new project to show of his newly learnt skills.
+Robert is an 18 years old male, full stack web developer student who lives in Brisbane, Queensland with his friend who is his house mate.
+Robert attends Coder Academy learning Ruby on Rails and JavaScript, Robert wants to find other student developers that are learning Ruby on Rails to make some practice projects with and a mentor to help him learn JavaScript in his spare time.
+Because Robert is new to the developer scene he wants to be able to see a lot of information without having to sign up and be able to share content with his friends and class mates.

 ###### As Robert I want: